osobotu/projgen/README.md

 ## YAML Configuration

 The YAML configuration file defines the project structure at a high level.

+Create a `projgen.yaml` file at the root of the Dart or Flutter project.

 Here is an example:

 ```
 # Name of your project
 name: demo

-# Directory where structure generation should start from
-root: /Users/obotu/development/projgen

 # Overall folder structure of the project
 structure: